E-the/Black-Crown-Watches_Website/README.md

-# Researching and designing product for this e-commerce website (beer, pens, watches...)
+# Black Crown - dark e-commerce webshop selling watches
 #### This is a responsive online shop website with simple animations.

 # What I learned